GioBonvi/Infiltrate/README.md

  - I added a banner alerting about cookie use

- - language can be changed more easily and during the game as well
+ - language and name can be changed more easily and during the game without any problems

  - error messages are actively shown explaining what went wrong